jomarisbanua/Education-Attainment-in-UK/README.md

 The EDA phase involved creating a series of visualizations to explore data distributions and potential relationships:

 - Town Size Distribution: Bar charts indicated a clear split between Large and Small towns.
-The frequency distribution confirmed that both categories were well-represented, ensuring reliable comparisons between urban centers and smaller communities.
-This balanced distribution supports further analyses by providing a robust grouping for evaluating differences in educational outcomes.
+The frequency distribution confirmed that both categories were well-represented, with smaller towns having higher frequency as we normally expect.

 ![image](https://github.com/user-attachments/assets/e1d6b085-da7b-441e-8153-fafc59bfcd91)